-Whether you are applying for your externship or have already accepted a position, it’s time to start the new year off right by preparing to take the Praxis® test.
 What is one of the requirements to become a licensed audiologist in most states?
 You need to pass the Praxis®!
 The Praxis® is the audiology licensure exam proctored through the Educational Testing Service (ETS®).
-The most recent version of the exam launched this past fall, so now there are two versions available: Praxis® Audiology I (5342) and Praxis® Audiology II (5343).
-Although it is recommended that you complete the latest version, check with your state’s licensing agency to determine which exam you need to satisfy licensure requirements.
-The formatting for both exams is the same and consists of five different content categories: foundations of audiology, prevention and screening, assessment, intervention, professional and ethical responsibilities.
+The most recent version of the exam launched in 2021, Praxis® (5343), is the only test available on the ETS website.
+However, it is always recommended to check with your state’s licensing agency to determine what you should do to satisfy licensure requirements.
+The formatting consists of five different content categories: foundations of audiology, prevention and screening, assessment, intervention, professional and ethical responsibilities.
 Here are some steps you can take to prepare yourself to take the Praxis® exam.

 Step 1: Familiarize Yourself with the Exam